The application process and reporting requirements are different for each fund.

 Further information around the processes for community funding.

-If you are having trouble completing the online form contact a Community Funding Advisor or email communitygrants@ccc.govt.nz.
+If you are having trouble completing the online form, contact a Community Funding Advisor [PDF, 150 KB] or email communitygrants@ccc.govt.nz.

 Once you submit your application, a confirmation email will be sent to the main contact person.

-After checking, if you have still not received an email with your funding request number, please contact the Funding Team on 03 941 5488.
+If you have not received an email with your submission number, please contact the funding team.

-Due to the volume of applications no late applications will be accepted, this is to be fair to all the applicants who apply before the closing date.
+Due to the volume of applications, no late applications will be accepted.
+This is to be fair to all the applicants who apply before the closing date and time.

 You must make sure you have submitted your application by the closing date and received a confirmation email back.

-Organisations that are GST registered should be aware that this grant/subsidy is considered an 'unconditional gift' from the Council and as such it does not attract GST.
+Organisations that are GST-registered should be aware that this grant/subsidy is considered 'no deemed supply' from the Council and as such, it does not attract GST.

 You are required to spend the grant as per the resolution on the funding agreement.

-If you can no longer do this please explain your situation by contacting a Community Funding Advisor or email communitygrants@ccc.govt.nz.
+If you can no longer do this, please explain your situation by contacting a Community Funding Advisor [PDF, 150 KB] or emailing communitygrants@ccc.govt.nz.

-To find out how to return the unspent money please contact a Community Funding Advisor or email communitygrants@ccc.govt.nz.
+To find out how to return the unspent money, please contact a Community Funding Advisor [PDF, 150 KB] or email communitygrants@ccc.govt.nz.

 Key documents:

-If your question is not answered above you can contact a Community Funding Advisor or email communitygrants@ccc.govt.nz.
+If your question is not answered above, you can contact a Community Funding Advisor [PDF, 150 KB] or email communitygrants@ccc.govt.nz.

 If you receive a grant from the Christchurch City Council you are required to provide reporting.
 This is a condition of the Community grants terms and conditions [PDF, 35 KB] that you agreed to before receiving a grant.